lukaslangrock/SchoolBoard/README.md

 # Configuration ⚙

 ### Web Interface
-*The web interface is currently in very early stages and does not allow you to edit all settings.
-Please edit the config.json file instead for the time being.*

-1. Start the WebApp using a method outline earlier.
-2. Navigate to the WebApp in a browser of your choice and append `/Settings` to the URL *(eg: `localhost:5000/Settings`)*.
-3. Change the values as needed and save using the blue button at the bottom.

-### Config.json for development
-*This includes Visual Studio's IIS server as well as `dotnet run`.*
+The web interface is currently disabled and might be added later down the line.

+### Configuration file
-1. Open the project folder (`WebApp/SchoolBoard/`).
+1. Open the project folder `WebApp/SchoolBoard/`.
-2. Edit the `config.json` file in any text editor.
+2. Edit the `appsettings.json` file in any text editor.
+    *If you are starting the compiled project from the command line using `dotnet ./SchoolBoard.dll`, your `appsettings.json` file is located in `\WebApp\SchoolBoard\bin\Debug\netcoreapp3.1` or `\WebApp\SchoolBoard\bin\Release\netcoreapp3.1`, depending on your configuration.*

     Make sure to use the correct formatting.
-The app will crash if you store non-valid json code in there.
+The app might crash if you store non-valid json code in there.
 3. Save and just refresh the page (or wait 5 minutes and let the auto refresh to it's thing).
 All settings can be updated during runtime and do not require a restart.

-### Config.json for production
-*This only applies if you have compiled the project using `dotnet build` and execute it by running `dotnet ./SchoolBoard.dll`.*

-1. Open the binary folder for the compiled project.
-This is usually located in `WebApp/SchoolBoard/bin/Debug/netcoreapp3.1/`.
-2. Edit the `config.json` file in any text editor.
-    Make sure to use the correct formatting.
-The app will crash if you store non-valid json code in there.
-3. Save and just refresh the page (or wait 5 minutes and let the auto refresh to it's thing).
-All settings can be updated during runtime and do not require a restart.
+Btw: Since the configuration is [managed by ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1), you can use the [JSON configuration provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#jcp) for different production and development coonfigurations by creating a new appsettings.`Environment`.json file (e.g. `appsettings.Development.json`) and put in the configuration changes.
+You can also use environmental variables for the config which override `appsettings.json`.

 # Personal usage & Contributions 🧩